The Management Team

-Victor earned a bachelor’s degree in Electrical and Computer Engineering from Arizona State University.
+Victor earned a bachelor’s degree in Electrical and Computer Engineering from Arizona State University in 1981.

 Chief Technology Officer